benfulcher/hctsa/README.md

 There is also alot of additional information on the [__wiki__](https://github.com/benfulcher/hctsa/wiki/), including:

-- Information about alternative feature sets (including the much faster [catch22](https://github.com/DynamicsAndNeuralSystems/catch22)), and information about other time-series packages available in R, python, and Julia.
+- :point_right: Information about alternative feature sets (including the much faster [catch22](https://github.com/DynamicsAndNeuralSystems/catch22)), and information about other time-series packages available in R, python, and Julia.
 - :wavy_dash: The accompanying time-series data archive for this project, [_CompEngine_](http://www.comp-engine.org).
 - :floppy_disk: Downloadable _hctsa_ feature matrices from time-series datasets with example workflows.
 - :computer: Resources for [distributing an _hctsa_ computation](https://github.com/benfulcher/distributed_hctsa) on a computing cluster.
 - :closed_book: A [list of publications](https://github.com/benfulcher/hctsa/wiki/Publications-using-hctsa) that have used _hctsa_ to address different research questions.
-- Frequently asked questions about _hctsa_ and related feature-based time-series analyses.
+- :information_desk_person: Frequently asked questions about _hctsa_ and related feature-based time-series analyses.

-### Acknowledgement :+1:
+## Acknowledgement :+1:

 If you use this software, please read and cite these open-access articles: